-- 3.1.1 Component-based architectural model.
+3.1.1 Component-based architectural model.
 Cheng et al. (2013) proposed a framework to protect user privacy where users can leave their private data within the trusted server, while third party external servers can get access to the user's public data with the help of a reference monitor along with a relationship-based policy model for users to control how the application accesses their information.
 In this model, the functional modules of the application can be divided into internal and external components.
-Internal components can get essential information only through the OSN API and are restricted from transmitting any private information to the external third party application server, while the external module components are run on the external third party application server.
+Internal components can get essential information only through the OSN API and are restricted from transmitting any private information to the external third party application server.
 As Facebook continuously adds features and functionalities, it can be difficult to continuously update the model to categorize and split attributes into internal and external components.
-In addition, there are thousands of applications that are already running on Facebook and accessing user data through API; thus, it is not practical to adopt this model in this situation. - 3.1.2 Differential privacy model.
+In addition, there are thousands of applications that are already running on Facebook and accessing user data through API; thus, it is not practical to adopt this model in this situation.

+3.1.2 Differential privacy model.
 Viswanath et al. (2012) suggested a Facebook application sandbox model for third party application developers to securely aggregate user information according to differential privacy properties by adopting "XBook" model.
-This model used two sandboxes user read-only sandbox, which can only read the information shared from friends, and user read-write sandbox, which can write to the user database and share with friends.
+This model used two sandboxes - user read-only sandbox, which can only read the information shared from friends, and user read-write sandbox, which can write to the user database and share with friends.
 The concept of differential privacy used in this model measures the information loss that happens when returning a result of a request over a given data set, and uses the defined privacy budget and injects "noise" in the answer which acts like a control knob.
 If noise is high, the loss of information is negligible and vice versa.
-However, the sandboxing structure can be complex and
+However, the sandboxing structure can be complex and requires extensive changes in the current architecture.
+In addition, the noise output based on information loss will not always be accurate.